GDG-Paris/site-devfest/content/_index.md

 {{% home-location
     image="/images/map.jpg"
-    address="11 Espl.
-Compans Caffarelli, 31000 Toulouse"
+    address="327 Rue de Charenton, 75012 Paris"
-    latitude="43.6110956"
+    latitude="48.8328838"
-    longitude="1.4332799" %}}
+    longitude="2.3943578" %}}

 ## The venue

 ### Centre de Congrès Pierre Baudis

-The Centre de Congrès Pierre Baudis is a modern place of exchange, located on a privileged location, in the immediate vicinity of the centre of Toulouse and in a green environment.
+The Espace Charenton is a modern place of exchange, located on a privileged location, in the immediate vicinity of the subway.

 {{% /home-location %}}